-A non-borrower is someone who is not on the original note (and may or may not be on the original security instrument), but whose income has been relied upon to support the mortgage payment.
-Non-borrower household income that may be considered for HAMP qualification must come from someone who resides in the residence.
-Examples include a non-borrower spouse, parent, child or a non-relative, but in each case, a person who shares in the occupancy of the home and provides some support for the household expenses.
+A For purposes of this Section, a non-borrower is someone who is not on the original note (and may or may not be on the original security instrument), but whose income has been relied upon to support the mortgage payment.
+Non-borrower household income that may be considered for HAMP qualification must come from someone who resides in the borrower's principal residence.
+Examples include a non-borrower spouse, parent, child or a non-relative, but in each case, a person who shares in the occupancy of the home borrower's principal residence and provides some support for the household expenses.
+For a loan secured by a rental property, only non-borrower household income from the borrower's spouse or domestic partner may be included.
 Servicers should include non-borrower household income in monthly gross income if it is voluntarily provided by the borrower and if, in the servicer's business judgment, that the income reasonably can continue to be relied upon to support the mortgage payment.
 Non-borrower household income included in the monthly gross income must be documented and verified by the servicer using the same standards for verifying a borrower's income.
 If income is being used for a non-borrower, the servicer should use only the income that the non-borrower will contribute to the mortgage.
 The servicer must verify the occupancy of a non-borrower in the same manner it verifies the occupancy of a borrower under Section 5.3 after obtaining written authorization from the non-borrower to obtain the non-borrower's credit report.